oucs-teaching/cosc349-labs/lab10.md

 - In this case there is no need to fine-tune the test event that you are defining.
 - Lambda maintains the set of test events that you define for each function, so that you can reuse them.
-- Complete the definition of your test event (likely this ust involves giving it a name), and you will be returned to the function designer page.
+- Complete the definition of your test event (likely this just involves giving it a name), and you will be returned to the function designer page.

 ![](https://i.imgur.com/9ltClvw.png)